behouba/LOG6309E-group-assignment/replication/README.md

    - Word2Vec embeddings (for LSTM; falls back to in-domain training if no pretrained model is available)
 5. feature filtering with correlation clustering and variance inflation factor (VIF)
 6. model training and evaluation
-   - Random Forest (classical baseline)
+   - Random Forest, Logistic Regression, Decision Tree (classical models)
    - LSTM sequence model
+7. performance metrics summary table generation
-7. comparison against the reference results
+8. comparison against the reference results

 Each script writes logs to `logs/` and intermediate artefacts to `data/processed/`.